Is the Isle of Harris the most stunning area of Scotland?

 Outer Hebrides of Scotland, Isle of Harris

 The Outer Hebrides of Scotland are an absolutely stunning part of the world.
 For nature lovers I honestly don’t believe any traveller could ask for more.
 While each one of them offers something special, the Isle of Harris has something over them all.
-Often overlooked in favour of the better known Isle of Skye in the Inner Hebrides, Harris should without question be on the list of every visitor to the Western Isles.
+Often overlooked in favour of the better known Isle of Skye and Isle of Arran given their greater accessibility, Harris should without question be on the list of every visitor to the Western Isles.

 What particularly amazes me about Harris is the breath-taking quality of its beaches.
 If I reflect on the very best beaches I’ve seen, I think of California, South Africa, the Mediterranean and, yes, the Isle of Harris, Scotland.
 Granted the water temperature is a little off but visually I don’t believe more beautiful shores exist.
 Crucially, a visit to these beaches does not result in fighting over limited space or having to endure harassing sellers of questionable products or being forced to yell over the noise of hundreds of other beachgoers.
 There is a very good chance that you will have whole stretches of coastline to yourself.